pieces-app/workshops/hands-on-with-pieces/slides.md

 You can choose from the options of LLMs.

-Show Demo of generating multiple questions for practice related to certain topic -->
+Show Demo of generating multiple questions for practice related to certain topic

+Switch to offline LLMs in absence of internet.
+-->

 ---